Go Back

 “As humanity's first reusable spacecraft, the space shuttle pushed the bounds of discovery ever farther, requiring not only advanced technologies but the tremendous effort of a vast workforce,” NASA said.

-The shuttle program is responsible for conducting pivotal missions, including the launch of the Hubble Space Telescope and subsequent service missions, releasing interplanetary space probes such as Galileo and Magellan, and doing the heavy lifting in the construction of the International Space Station (ISS).
+The shuttle program was responsible for conducting pivotal missions, including launching the Hubble Space Telescope and carrying out its servicing missions, deploying interplanetary probes such as Galileo and Magellan, and doing the heavy lifting in the construction of the International Space Station (ISS).

 The Hubble Space Telescope being released on April 25, 1990.
 (Image/NASA)